 If you are like me, you don’t know anyone who likes conflict.
 We experience conflict when there are disagreements, misunderstandings, or simply poor communication.

 During these times, we need to refer to Bible verses about conflict!

-The way we respond to conflict can either takes us down a path to a healthy resolution or a path of long-term strife.
+How we respond to conflict can either take us down a path to a healthy resolution or long-term strife.

 Those of us who call ourselves Christians are called to a higher standard.
 However, the Bible is packed with scripture to help us!

 Check out these amazing words of wisdom found in the Bible!

 18 Verses That Teach Us How To Handle Conflict

 - Blessed are the peacemakers, for they will be called children of God.

 2. “You have heard that it was said, ‘Eye for eye, and tooth for tooth.
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.
 Give to the one who asks you, and do not turn away from the one who wants to borrow from you.”

 3. If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.